Terry Wilson (footballer, born 1969)

-Playing career
+Club career

 Nottingham Forest and loans

-The Broxburn born midfielder was an apprentice for Nottingham Forest before making his first team debut aged 18 on 11 May 1987 in a friendly 1-1 drawn game away against a Spartak Varna XI.
+The Broxburn-born midfielder was an apprentice for Nottingham Forest before making his first team debut aged 18 on 11 May 1987 in a friendly 1-1 drawn game away against a Spartak Varna XI.
 His competitive debut was a substitute appearance in a 3–3 home draw versus Southampton on 2 September 1987.
 After two additional substitute appearances his debut in the starting eleven was in a 3–0 win at Coventry City on 19 September 1987 in which he scored his first senior goal.
 He remained an ever-present for the remaining thirty-three League games that season.
 A Boxing Day goal in the 2–0 win at Arsenal was the first of three in five games contributing to his six strikes that season.
-He played in each round of the F.A.
-Cup as Forest reached the semi-final.
-On 9 April 1988 he played in the 1987–88 FA Cup semi final 2–1 defeat to Liverpool.
+He played in each round of the FA Cup as Forest reached the semi-final.
+On 9 April 1988 he played in the FA Cup semi final 2–1 defeat to Liverpool.
 He won his first senior winners' medal the weekend after in the Football League Centenary Tournament at Wembley Stadium.
 Forest finished third in the league in that season in which Wilson played in 45 competitive games.
 Wilson and teammate Nigel Clough were among the six nominees for the PFA Young Player of the Year award won by Paul Gascoigne.

 In summer 1988 Brian Clough re-signed Steve Hodge to partner Neil Webb in central midfield.
 19 year old Wilson moved to centre back to great effect partnering Des Walker.
 In season 1988-89 Wilson and his teammates chased a unique cup treble.
-On Sunday 9 April he played in the 1989 Football League Cup Final 3–1 win against Luton Town.
+On Sunday 9 April he played in the League Cup Final 3–1 win against Luton Town.
 Six days later Wilson was one of the Forest players to endure the tragedy of the Hillsborough disaster during the opening minutes of their FA Cup semi-final against Liverpool.
 Wilson played in the rescheduled game at Old Trafford that Liverpool won 3–1.
-Wilson played in the 1988–89 Full Members Cup final 4-3 extra time win against Everton on 30 April 1989.
+Wilson played in the Full Members Cup final 4-3 extra time win against Everton on 30 April 1989.
 Forest again finished third in the league in a season in which Wilson played in 43 competitive games.
 Wilson and Nigel Clough were again among the six nominees for the PFA Young Player of the Year award this time won by Paul Merson.
 Now aged 20, Wilson that season was at his playing peak before being plagued by injury.